szczyglis-dev/ultimate-chain-parser/README.md

 ## Exporting configuration

-You can export the current parser configuration at any time, including the entire chain and its options.
+You can export the currently running configuration at any time, including the entire chain and its options.
 To do this, use the config generator:

 ```php